College roommates Noah and Jake take the at-home HIV test LIVE over the internet, but are they prepared for the results?

 One of the most intense and frightening scenes we all witnessed was when Noah unexpectedly challenged Jake, claiming that all of this was Jake’s idea, to which Jake replied, “Oh, so what do you think then?
 That I want to do this just as much as you do?”, and as Noah finishes muttering “well maybe a little more actually”, Jake violently pushes him, and restores the balance of their relationship by putting Noah in his place, menacingly labeling him as “a little fag…and I’m not kidding this time either, you are a little fag.”

 Jake’s finest moment may be a silent one, as in the final several minutes of the performance he and Noah share an uneasy moment where Jake stares at Noah trying to make sense of his current situation.
 They stand still and as Jake realizes Noah’s reaction is genuine, he panics and attacks Noah, helplessly pushing him and screaming at him to turn the webcam off.
-But what I most connected to was Jake finally realizing the truth of his situation and his existence; that he truly throws his insecurities onto Noah; that he truly isn’t a macho womanizer, that he is truly positive and that he is truly a human being.
+But what I most connected to was Jake finally realizing the truth of his situation and his existence; that he truly throws his insecurities onto Noah; that he truly isn’t a macho womanizer, that he is truly a human being.